CutEdge/Inspector/README.md

 # Inspector
 This contains the files needed to create an inspection camera that streams images by wifi, via browser, to any nearby device.

+I found it better to NOT install SimpleCV on the Raspberry Pi, because it's awfully slow.
+Instead, just send the stream of the camera image from the Raspberry Pi to its own wifi network, via http server.
+Then you can use a real computer to view the camera image live in a browser, or upload it to SimpleCV and analyze it.
+Analysis is better on my Dell running Debian 8.
+Then the question becomes, "why use a raspberry pi at all".
+If you're only using one camera, there's no point.
+Just hook your camera to the real computer.
+However, let's say you want to inspect 10 cameras from various points in a building.
+You don't have to buy a computer for every camera... just buy 10 raspberry pi's, and have them all connect to the same wifi network.
+Only one of them needs to have the access point.
+Or the main computer could have the access point.
+Either way, just have all the images stream by http on a local wifi network, and have a central computer process all of them.

+This way, each camera costs you under $100, complete with streaming.
+You could have a security system for a whole building for a few grand, I suppose.